informatics-isi-edu/synapse-client/README.md

 keep it isolated from other applications.
 Unless you have a clear understanding of the differences between each type of installation, choose only one.

+##### *IMPORTANT NOTE*:

+Ensure that you select the option to add Python to PATH environment variable during the installation.

 ##### Virtual environment installation